shyamshyre/pandas/README.md

 I will try to add as much information as i can..

-    Try to check out the python section for before working on pandas..
+    Try to check out the python section before working on pandas..

 Any doubts or any explanation needed you can reach out to me on. twitter.com/shyamshyre